pingcap/docs/tidb-cloud/migrate-from-mysql-using-data-migration.md

 ### Check whether mysql binlog_row_image is FULL

 - Amazon Aurora MySQL: `binlog_row_image` is not configurable.
-This precheck item should fail for it.
+This precheck item should not fail for it.
 - Amazon RDS: the process is similar to setting the `binlog_format`.
 The only difference is that the parameter you change is `binlog_row_image` instead of `binlog_format`.
 See [Configuring MySQL binary logging](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/USER_LogAccess.MySQL.BinaryFormat.html).
 - MySQL: 'set global binlog_row_image = FULL;'.
 See [Binary Logging Options and Variables](https://dev.mysql.com/doc/refman/5.7/en/replication-options-binary-log.html#sysvar_binlog_row_image).